francistopher/MathArcade/README.md

 # Math Arcade
-The PBSC Math Club's Website
+Website made for the PBSC Math Club